Statement

 The situation in cats is slightly more complicated because, although there is evidence of 3-year duration of immunity for feline enteritis and cat flu, the data sheet recommendations vary significantly between different vaccines.

-The specific requirements for each product can be found in the Summary of Product Characteristics available from the Veterinary Medicines Directorate (VMD) and NOAH websites.
+The specific requirements for each product can be found in the Summary of Product Characteristics available from the Veterinary Medicines Directorate (VMD) and National Office of Animal Health (NOAH) websites.

 Serology